SIT Graduate Institute logo

 Key Highlights

-• Established in 1964, it served as the first training site for the newly-founded Peace Corps.
+• Established in 1964 as the first training site for the newly-founded Peace Corps.

-• Pioneered graduate programs in Teaching English as a Second Language (MAT) in 1969.
+• Pioneered graduate programs including International Career Training (ICT) and Masters in Teaching Languages (MAT) in 1969.

-• Alumna Jody Williams, an MAT graduate, won the Nobel Prize for her work on banning landmines.
+• MAT graduate Jody Williams won the Nobel Prize for her work on banning land mines.

-• Former Trustee Emerita Wangari Maathai won the Nobel Peace Prize for sustainable development and democracy.
+• Former Trustee Emerita Wangari Maathai won the Nobel Peace Prize for her work on sustainable development and democracy.

 Timeline